millicast/streaming-sdk-react-native-getting-started/README.md

 - Android API 33

 #### How to get a Dolby.io account
-To setup your [Dolby io](Dolby.io) account, go to the [Dolby io](Dolby.io) dashboard and complete the form.
+To setup your [Dolby.IO](https://dolby.io/) account, go to the [Dolby.IO](https://dolby.io/) dashboard and complete the form.
 After confirming your email address, you will be logged in.
 If you did not receive a verification email, check your Spam or Junk email folders.

 ## How to build and run the React Native Sample App